Neuton-tinyML/neuton-silabs-xg24-ble-har/README.md

 Stop bits:      1-bit
 Flow control:   none
 ```
-Once the device is up and running, Bluetooth advertising starts as a HID device and waits for connection request from the PC.
+Once the device is up and running, Bluetooth advertising starts and waits for connection request from the PC.
 In the device logs you should see similar messages:

 ```
 [I] Bluetooth stack booted: v5.1.0-b144